zlatozar/books-code/DomainModelingMadeFunctional/README.md

 ## To remember

 **Business/Domain logic** is a pure function (deterministic)!
-No side effects - it doesn't talk to DB or web services, it doesn't throw exceptions.
+No side effects - it doesn't depend from DB or web services(infrastructure), it doesn't throw exceptions and doesn't contain async code.